bioimagesuiteweb/bisweb/doc/AspectsOfJS.md

     The value of a is 2.

-The other common use of the $ character is as a shortcut for [JQuery](https://jquery.com/ ) which is probably the most common JS library.
-In some of our code you will text of the form:
+The other common use of the $ character is as a shortcut for [JQuery](https://jquery.com/ ), which is probably the most common JS library.
+It may be invoked as follows:

     // Import JQuery
     const $ = require('jquery');